VDMANISH/Simple-Weather-Forecasting-Application/README.md

 # Simple-Weather-Forecasting-Application
-Just a simple weather forecasting system witho no graphics, no background.
+Just a simple weather forecasting system with no graphics, no background.
 A simple one!